Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 Even though many organizations today already have employee referral programs, not all of them made it a successful part of their talent acqusition startegy.

 Setting up and managing a successful program is not easy, and it requires a strategic approach, time, and devotion from multiple stakeholders.
+Leadership, HR and internal communications teams all play a role in ensuring that employees understand the value of referrals and feel encouraged to participate.

 Let’s take a look into a few best practices for making employee referral programs successful.